 - (b) The Directors estimate the final construction cost of certain assets when the assets are ready for use and transferred from construction in progress to respective categories of property, plant and equipment.
-Adjustments on the final cost will be made in the subsequent periods when the construction cost is finalised with the contractors. - (c) The Group was in the process of applying for the title certificates of certain buildings with an aggregate net book value of RMB1,341,800,000 as at 31 December 2020 (2019: RMB1,365,500,000).
+Adjustments on the final cost will be made in the subsequent periods when the construction cost is finalised with the contractors. - (C)The Group was in the process of applying for the title certificates of certain buildings with an aggregate net book value of RMB1,291,421,000 as at 31 December 2021 (2020: RMB1,341,800,000).
 The Directors are of the view that the Group is entitled to lawfully and validly occupy and use the above-mentioned buildings.
-The Directors are also of the opinion that the aforesaid matter did not have any significant impact on the Group's consolidated financial position as at 31 December 2020. - (d) Certain property, plant and equipment with an aggregate carrying amount of RMB2,353,117,000 as at 31 December 2020 (2019: RMB1,062,615,000) are pledged to secure bank borrowings of the Group. - During the year ended 31 December 2020, the Group recognised impairment losses amounting to RMB119,521,000 (e) on the Generators and related equipment attribute to 黑水縣三聯水電開發有限責任公司 (Heishui County Sanlian HydroPower Development Co., Ltd., English name for identification purpose) ("Heishui HydroPower"), and the related CGU is within the Hydropower power segment of the Group.
+The Directors are also of the opinion that the aforesaid matter did not have any significant impact on the Group's consolidated financial position as at 31 December 2021. - (d) Certain property, plant and equipment with an aggregate carrying amount of RMB3,683,441,000 as at 31 December 2021 (2020: RMB2,353,117,000) are pledged to secure bank borrowings of the Group. - During the year ended 31 December 2021, the Group recognised impairment losses amounting to RMB66,993,000 (e) on property, plant and equipment in relation to electricity generating business of 四川大川電力有限公司 (Sichuan Dachuan Power Co., Ltd., English name for identification purpose) ("Sichuan Dachuan") and 四川眾能電力有限公司 (Sichuan Zhongneng Power Co., Ltd., English name for identification purpose) ("Sichuan Zhongneng"), and the related assets are within the Hydropower segment of the Group.
+The recoverable amount of the related property, plant and equipment, which is the higher of fair value less costs of disposal and value in use, has been determined based on fair value less costs of disposal by reference to the market price of similar assets.

+During the year ended 31 December 2020, the Group recognised impairment losses amounting to RMB119,521,000 on the generators and related equipment attribute to 黑水縣三聯水電開發有限責任公司 (Heishui County Sanlian HydroPower Development Co., Ltd., English name for identification purpose) ("Heishui HydroPower"), and the related CGU is within the Hydropower segment of the Group.
 The recoverable amount of the CGU has been determined based on a value in use calculation.
 That calculation uses cash flow projections based on financial budgets approved by the management of the Group covering the following 5 years with a pre-tax discount rate is 9.35% as at 31 December 2020.
 The cash flows beyond the five-year period are extrapolated using a zero growth rate.
-The key assumptions adopted in the value in use calculation relate to the estimated generating capacity and price
+The key assumptions adopted in the value in use calculation relate to the estimated generating capacity and price of electricity.
+The Director performed impairment assessment and considered that no addition impairment are required as of 31 December 2021.